playframework/playframework/documentation/manual/scalaGuide/main/akka/ScalaAkka.md

 [Akka](http://akka.io/) uses the Actor Model to raise the abstraction level and provide a better platform to build correct concurrent and scalable applications.
 For fault-tolerance it adopts the ‘Let it crash’ model, which has been used with great success in the telecoms industry to build applications that self-heal - systems that never stop.
 Actors also provide the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.

+Play comes with Akka version 2.2.0.

 ## The application actor system

-Akka 2.2.0 can work with several containers called `ActorSystems`.
+Akka can work with several containers called `ActorSystems`.
 An actor system manages the resources it is configured to use in order to run the actors which it contains.

 A Play application defines a special actor system to be used by the application.
 This actor system follows the application life-cycle and restarts automatically when the application restarts.